-Participant quote rice providers ation on how to the with people who int communication how to negotiate requirements for SLCDs.
-In federal service "pretend" they a person's message, at the person is ting or to change the If federal service providers do not follow a person's communication instructions, then the interaction will not be successful.
+Barrier Description Participant quote Lack of communication skill Federal service providers need information on how to communicate with people who have different communication profiles and how to negotiate accessibility requirements for people with SLCDs.
+Tendency for federal service providers to "pretend" they understand a person's message, to ignore what the person is communicating or to change the topic.
+If federal service providers do not follow a person's communication instructions, then the interaction will not be successful.
 Communication will not have taken place.
 Communication only occurs when a message has been transmitted by one party and received by the other.
 If the federal service provider does not follow the communication directions, then only one party is participating in the communication process.
 The transfer of the message will be incomplete.
 People who pretend to understand are disrespectful.
-They should ask clarification, repetition or try to improve listening conditions to understand the message projected. er to communicate on has processing r when they use an of communication, ey require extra time icating with federal iders.
+They should ask clarification, repetition or try to improve listening conditions to understand the message projected.
+Insufficient time to communicate It takes longer to communicate when a person has processing difficulties or when they use an AAC method of communication, therefore they require extra time for communicating with federal service providers.
 Using alternative communication is typically a much slower process than oral communication.
 Time is needed for the person to express himself.
 We need a way to ensure that federal service providers can provide extra time as an accessibility requirement for people with SLCDs